hratx-blue-ocean/Diverr/README.md

   * Sticky info box with a *Join Today* button to allow sign up no matter where users are in the feed
   * Dynamic Header based on session auth status
   * *Authentication*: OAuth sign in with Google built using NextAuth
+  * *Login*: A custom login page with video background
   * *Redirects*: Authentication checks to dynamically render secured pages
   * *Never Lost*: Descriptive and Assertive page routing to lead users to accessible areas